-At BCC Research, we love that Google has democratized information about billions of topics and delivers it to users quickly.
+We love that Google has democratized information about billions of topics and delivers it to users quickly.

 But when the stakes are higher— for example, if you’re a student working on a big project, a venture capital professional making an investment decision or a startup founder trying to find your target audience—a quick (or even extensive) Google search will not give you the reliable information you need.

 Conducting web searches for the latest data and insights in your market will not help you make the most informed business decisions or develop the best project for the following reasons:

 - Profit-driven.
 Google makes money based on what users click.
 Companies pay Google to place articles and advertisements for products and services strategically in front of the users for whom they are most relevant.
 While this is not an inherently bad thing, you need to know that Google doesn’t show you all sources of information available to you; only the most relevant ones, which helps Google and advertisers generate revenue.

 - Unreliable sources.
 Anyone can publish anything online.
 While highly reputable institutions do publish market research about certain industries, many less reputable companies republish it (and even pass it off as their own), so it can be hard to identify its original source.